Monday 7 October 1940

 At the same time, a raid approaches against Kent and Sussex.
 This raid is entirely by fighters and Jabos, focusing on Thames River docks.
 Large fires start in several areas.

 After dark, London is the main target.
-Other area hit include Liverpool, Newcastle, South Wales and the Bristol area, East Anglia Montrose, Sunderland and scattered areas in the Midlands.
+Other areas hit include Liverpool, Newcastle, South Wales, and the Bristol area, East Anglia Montrose, Sunderland and scattered areas in the Midlands.
 The railways at Sedgefield and Mill Hill East are disrupted.

 Overall, it is a fairly even day.
 The Luftwaffe loses about 20 planes and the RAF a few less.
 In a way, it is one of the better days for the Luftwaffe, because previous daylight bombing raids using regular bombers usually resulted in much heavier losses.
 In fact, on a relative damage basis, the larger and more precise bombing made probably more than compensated for losing a few planes more than the RAF, so if you are scoring the battle, I would put this into the "Luftwaffe" column.

 Major Bernd von Brauchitsch, Reichsmarschall Goering's adjutant, presents the Knight's Cross (Ritterkreuz) to Wolfgang Falck.
-Falck, for his part, breaks protocol afterwards and complains (to General Milch) that pensions are not being awarded to to the families of new (less than 10 years service) Luftwaffe men who perish in action.
+Falck, for his part, breaks protocol afterward and complains (to General Milch) that pensions are not being awarded to the families of new (less than 10 years service) Luftwaffe men who have perished in action.
 This group, of course, covers virtually all Luftwaffe personnel.